re-rxjs/react-rxjs/README.md

   )
 }
 ```
-Accepts:
-A factory function that returns an Observable.
+Accepts: A factory function that returns an Observable.

 Returns `[1, 2]`

 1. A React Hook function with the same parameters as the factory function.
 This hook
 will yield the latest update from the observable returned from the factory function.
+If the Observable doesn't synchronously emit a value upon the first subscription, then
+the hook will leverage React Suspense while it's waiting for the first value.

 2. A `sharedLatest` version of the observable returned by the factory function that
 does not complete.
 It can be used for composing other streams that depend on it.
+The shared subscription is closed as soon as there are no subscribers to that observable.

 ### shareLatest
 ```ts